robotjellyzone/Robotjellyandroid.github.-io/index.md

 ## Welcome to GitHub Pages
+Android apps are a great way to make our life easier and flexible.
+Google's got a lot of apps.
+Maybe even too many, in certain cases.
+Here I am giving some examples of some apps :-----
+1. Google Handwriting Input
+2. Trusted Contacts
+3. Google Trips.
+4. Google Arts & Culture.
+5. Chrome Remote Desktop.
+6. Google Opinion Rewards.
+7. Android Auto.
+8. Wallpapers.

 You can use the [editor on GitHub](https://github.com/robotjellyzone/Robotjellyandroid.github.-io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.